swcarpentry/DEPRECATED-bc/novice/python/03-loop.md

 print &#39;odds after reversing:&#39;, odds</code></pre>

+<pre class="in"><code>odds.sort()
+print &#39;values of odds in sorted order:&#39;, odds</code></pre>

 <div class="challenges" markdown="1">
 #### Challenges

 1. Write a function called `total` that calculates the sum of the values in a list.
     (Python has a built-in function called `sum` that does this for you.
     Please don't use it for this exercise.)

+2. Another common looping structure is the `while` loop.
+Just like `for` loops, `while` loops are used to repeatedly execute the same block of code.
+Unlike `for` loops though, `while` loops continue to repeat as long as some condition is met.
+For example, this while loop will calculate all the powers of 2 less than 100:

+    ~~~python
+    n = 1
+    while n <= 100: # will execute the indented block until n > 100, then will move on
+        print n
+        n = n**2
+    ~~~

+    Write a `while` loop that iterates over the values in a list, overwriting each value with its squared value.
+For instance, if the target list contained [1, 2, 3, 4, 5] before the loop, then it should contain [1, 4, 9, 16, 25] afterward.

 </div>

 ### Processing Multiple Files